AlanCFleming/CS4370-Project3/README.md

 ## Compiling
 nvcc was used to compile these programs.
 This will create an executable program.
-* Command for compiling prefix sum: nvcc flemingSumReduction.cu -o sumReduction
+* Command for compiling sum reduction: nvcc flemingSumReduction.cu -o sumReduction
 * Command for compiling prefix sum: nvcc flemingPrefixSum.cu -o prefixSum

 ## Running